-In all of our discussion of race relations, I can think of no better document to read than Martin Luther King, Jr.’s Letter from Birmingham Jail.
-In my opinion, this is the starting point of any meaningful understanding of the racial issues that have plagued the United States, and demonstrates why the movement Dr. King began is so critical.
+In discussion of race relations, we can think of no better document to read than Martin Luther King, Jr.’s Letter from Birmingham Jail.
+This letter is the starting point of any meaningful understanding of the racial issues that have plagued the United States, and demonstrates why the movement Dr. King began is so critical.
 The Letter provides a challenge and a rationale for Christians to be directly involved in the struggle for racial equality.

-I strongly encourage you to read his letter.
-It is, frankly, a masterpiece.
+The letter is truly a masterpiece.
 It gives the rationale for racial equality and for Dr. King’s method, and helps us understand the urgency of his ministry.
-Read it, think about it, and pass it along to your friends.
+If you have not read it, we strongly encourage you to do so — read it, think about it, and pass it along to your friends.

 Download a PDF version of the Letter (145K, 10 pages)